Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_111_nohf.md

 The Price Band and the Issue Price will be determined by our Company, in consultation with the BRLMs, on the basis of assessment of market demand for the Equity Shares Issue ed through the Book Building Process and the quantitative and qualitative factors as described below and is justified in view of these parameters.
 The face value of the Equity Shares is ₹10 each and the Floor Price is [●] times the face value of the Equity Shares and the Cap Price is [●] times the face value of the Equity Shares.

-Investors should also refer to “Risk Factors”, “Business Overview”, “Summary of Financial statement”, “Restated Consolidated Financial Information”, and “Management’s Discussion and Analysis of Financial Condition and Results of Operations” on pages 22, 130, 54 ,189 , and 238, respectively, to have an informed view before making an investment decision.
+Investors should also refer to "Risk Factors", "Business Overview", "Summary of Financial statement", "Restated Consolidated Financial Information", and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 22, 130, 54, 189, and 238, respectively, to have an informed view before making an investment decision.

 QUALITATIVE FACTORS